JuliaLang/Pkg.jl/docs/src/creating-packages.md

 #### Using an extension while supporting older Julia version

-If you want to use use an extension with compatibility constraints while supporting earlier Julia versions you have to duplicate the packages under `[weakdeps]` into `[extras]`.
+If you want to use an extension with compatibility constraints while supporting earlier Julia versions you have to duplicate the packages under `[weakdeps]` into `[extras]`.
 This is an unfortunate duplication but without doing this the project verifier under older Julia versions will complain (error).